 DataMade was born out of Chicago's Open Government community.
 In 2011, Derek Eder and Forest Gregg started working on civic technology as volunteers of Open City.
 At nights and over weekends, they've helped make civic apps like Chicago Lobbyists, Vacant and Abandoned Building Finder, and CPS Tiers.

 In 2012, DataMade was founded to deepen and sustain the impact of civic technology.

-DataMade is a recurring sponsor and acts as the fiscal agent for Chi Hack Night, Chicago's premier civic hacking event.
-We also host the Chi Hack Night website.
+DataMade is a recurring sponsor and acted as the fiscal agent for Chi Hack Night, Chicago's premier civic hacking event, from January 2013 through May 2019.

 Members of DataMade continue to maintain civic apps under the Open City banner to allow collaboration on open source projects.
 Several Open City projects have been fully adopted by DataMade including Look at Cook, Councilmatic, ClearStreets and 2nd City Zoning.

 DataMade is a member of Civic Exchange Chicago, a co-working space and learning community centered on how news, information and technology can increase democracy and freedom.

 We share our office and collaborate with awesome news, information and tech organizations Block Club Chicago, BrightHive, The Center for Technology and Civic Life, Chalkbeat Chicago, CHANGE Illinois, Hearken and mRelief.